 Ditch your Starbucks habit by bringing the coffee shop experience to your own home.
 Flavored syrups and a milk frother on Amazon cost less than you might think — some handheld frothers sell for less than $5 — and can help you to save big money on gourmet coffee.

-We all know that you save money by packing your own lunch for work, but when you do, try to skip the temptation just to eat at your desk.
-Make an effort this year to pack a lunch and eat outside at a nearby park or another outdoor area whenever the weather permits.
+Try to skip the temptation just to eat at your desk, especially if you’re working from home.
+Make an effort this year to eat outside in your own backyard, at a nearby park or another outdoor area whenever the weather permits.

 Give Yourself At-Home Manicures